Learn everything you need to know about cloud migration strategies, including different types, pros and cons, and how OpenLegacy can help you.

 Any inefficiencies or problems you note should be resolved before you move on to the real migration process.

 As the cloud environment continues to expand and evolve, so do the complexities of cloud migration.
-How, then, do you achieve the best practices mentioned above when this process demands you to balance flexibility and agility with rigorous planning and iterative implementation?
+How, then, can you ensure that your enterprise is getting the most out of cloud applications and capabilities, without losing the benefits of existing legacy systems?

 Traditionally, you’d have to test an application in silos and only onboard users once it was fully set up.
 However, with OpenLegacy’s hybrid integration platform, you can create integration points that allow users to access the legacy system via the new functionality while you’re still working on it.
 This maximizes agility while enabling you to iteratively adjust your strategy.